bcmi/ObjectStitch-Image-Composition/README.md

 For better detail preservation and controllability, you can refer to our [ControlCom](https://github.com/bcmi/ControlCom-Image-Composition) and [MureObjectStitch](https://github.com/bcmi/MureObjectStitch-Image-Composition). **ControlCom and MureObjectStitch have been integrated into our image composition toolbox libcom https://github.com/bcmi/libcom.
 Welcome to visit and try ＼(^▽^)／**

+**Note that in the provided foreground image, the foreground object should occupy the whole foreground image (see our example), otherwise the performance would be severely affected.**

 ## Introduction